bowman2001/perplexdoc/content/doc/preview/markdownpreview/index.md

 ## Headings

 The following HTML `<h1>`—`<h6>` elements represent the title, three levels of section headings, and two levels of paragraph headings.
-The paragraph headings are placed inside the usually following paragraphs.
+They are placed before paragraphs and the paragraph headings are even placed inside them.

 # Title